philc/book-notes/simple and sinister - pavel.md

     * Strength, power, endurance are skills to be practiced, not worked out.
 "Set aside 30m each day, as you would to master a musical instrument."
 * Intro
-  * The Russuan Kettlebell: an extreme handheld gym.
+  * The Russian Kettlebell: an extreme handheld gym.
 Well-rounded fitness.
   * In a nutshell, there are only two moving parts to this program: the swing and the get-up.
 No other exercises offer as many all-around benefits in such a tight package.
   * "A workout should give you more than it takes out of you."
 This workout leaves gas in the tank.